-There are several types of support for current incoming and continuing graduate students.
+There are several types of financial support available for prospective new students and continuing graduate students.
 The primary types of support are listed below.

-For incoming students to be eligible for fellowships an online application must be completed by December 1 and all supplemental materials must be received by the Sociology Department by: December 1.
+For prospective students to be eligible for fellowship consideration, the online application must be submitted, the application fee paid, and all required supplemental application materials must be received by the Sociology Department - ALL by the admissions deadline on December 1st.

-Applicants must have distinguished scholastic records and be approved for admission.
-Notification of financial awards is sent out in March.
+Domestic or permanent residents must complete the FAFSA student financial aid form by the deadline in early March (international students do not complete the FAFSA form).
+Applicants must have distinguished scholastic records and prospective students must be approved for admission.
+Notification of financial awards are sent out in March.

 Applicants are strongly encouraged to seek out national, governmental, and foundation fellowships, scholarships, grants, and loans which can be used at any university.
 Information about these may be obtained by writing directly to individual agencies and foundations.
 Your university financial aid office may be able to advise you about other extramural funding sources.
 In addition, the UCSB Graduate Division maintains a website that contains funding sourses.
 Also check on the Amercian Sociological Association's website for further sociology fellowship opportunities.